 - General Motors (GM) has a price-to-earnings ratio of 3.9

 It doesn’t take a genius to know that Netflix has better growth prospects going forward than General Motors.
 Investors have bid up the price of Netflix because they expect great things from it.
 Very little is expected of General Motors going forward.

-Interestingly, General Motors is Warren Buffett’s highest yielding dividend holding.
+Interestingly, General Motors is one of Warren Buffett’s highest conviction dividend holding.
 He owns no shares of Netflix.

 Stocks with a low price-to-earnings multiple have historically outperformed high price-to-earnings ratio stocks.
 Stocks with low expectations outperforming is known as the ‘value effect’.